SoCal Forecast

 Here's a brief look at how the next few days are breaking down so far:

-Friday the 3rd, so far, looks about chest high at west facing breaks from wind swell.
+Friday the 3rd looks about chest high at west facing breaks and waist max at south facing spots.

 Weather Outlook: